wandb/docs/docs/guides/launch/sagemaker.md

 2. Let the agent build a container for your and push it to your ECR repository.

 :::info
-If you brin your own image (1), it must already be SageMaker compatible.
+If you bring your own image (1), it must already be SageMaker compatible.
 If you let W&B build and push the image for you (2), W&B will make your image SageMaker compatible.
 :::

 The following table highlights the key differences between the two workflows: